IDD-su18/hw3-jasonxzhou/README.md

 The microcontroller used is the Adafruit Feather M0.
 The sensors used are the Adafruit VL53L0X distance sensor, the Adafruit 2-axis analog joystick, a 10K potentiometer, and a force-resistive sensor.
 The distance sensor uses an I2C connection to the SCL/SDA pins, while all other sensors use the generic analog input pins on the Feather.

 ## II.
 Physical & Mechanical Implementation
-This section has been submitted by Theo through bcourses
+This section, including brainstorm/prototype pictures, has been submitted by Theo through bcourses

 ## III.
 Misc.
 Documentation